vkresha/Hybrid-Autoencoder-Streamlit-App/README.md

-# Arrhythmia Detection Streamlit App
+# Arrhythmia Detection Model and Streamlit App
 Hybrid Classification Model to detect Abnormal Heart Rate

 ## What is this code?